oddcamp/frontend-manual/README.md

 ### Variables

-_Variablize_ as much as of global configuration as possible.
+_Variablize_ as many of the global configurations as possible.
 Our [SASS-Boilerplate](https://github.com/oddcamp/sass-boilerplate/tree/master/src/base) will get you on the way.

-Don't forget to set global `z-index`'es as variables – this will save you some time dealing with scroll fixed headers, modals and such.
+Don't forget to set global `z-index`'es as variables – this will save you some time dealing with scroll fixed headers, modals, and such.

-**Important:** Media Queries have to be EMs based ([where's why](https://zellwk.com/blog/media-query-units)).
+**Important:** Media Queries have to be EMs based ([here's why](https://zellwk.com/blog/media-query-units)).
 This is already solved by a helper from [SASS-Utils](https://github.com/oddcamp/sass-utils#mq-mixin).

 ### "Styled" Strategy

-"Styled" is a strategy for styling HTML elements that are usually inserted via WYSIWYG editors when writing articles, blog posts: `h1-6, p, blockquote, a, ul, ol, dl, table, code, pre`, etc.
-When starting a new project we prefer every HTML element to be by default unstyled (naked) and unopinionated about the context it's in.
+_Styled_ is a strategy for styling HTML elements that are usually inserted via WYSIWYG editors when writing articles, blog posts, etc. (`h1-6, p, blockquote, a, ul, ol, dl, table, code, pre`, among other common tags).
+When starting a new project we prefer every HTML element to be unstyled (naked) by default, and unopinionated about the context it's in.
 Benefits are:

-- No need to overwrite default styles (e.g. remove margins, change hover effects, etc.) when an element is in different context or should be styled differently;
+- No need to overwrite default styles (e.g. remove margins, change hover effects, etc.) when an element is in a different context or should be styled differently;
-- No need to track the changes in the default styling of an element and update its every single occurence where the styling was meant to be completely different;
+- No need to track the changes in the default styling of an element and update every single instance where the styling was meant to be completely different;
 - Visual consistency among browsers;
-- Smaller size of the final CSS file.
+- Smaller CSS file size;
 - **Always be sure** you attach the major `styled` class name to the direct parent element of the content:

   ✅ DO: